salesforce/apollo/choam/README.md

 ## Messaging

-CHOAM uses a mixture of Broadcast as well as point to point messaging.
+CHOAM uses the ReliableBroadcast layer for distributing blocks produced to the entire group membership.
 Client transactions are submitted to the current members of the group using Point to Point messaging.
-Block generation by the committed is broadcast to ensure replication across the group in a byzantine tolerant fashion.
+Block production is accomplished with Gossip and is reused for view change consensus as well.